-In addition to preferred language, there are multiple points of focus and intersection when it comes to examining equity (e.g., sex, gender, age, race/ethnicity).
-Race and ethnicity are a major theme of work on Diversity, Equity, Inclusion & Belonging at hospitals and health systems across the country.
-Our data shows there is still considerable work to be done when it comes to demonstrating listening and building trust.
+In addition to preferred language, we find multiple points of focus and intersection-e.g., sex, gender, age, race/ethnicity-when we examine equity.
+Race and ethnicity are a major theme of work on Diversity, Equity, Inclusion, & Belonging at hospitals and health systems across the country, and our data shows there is still considerable work to be done when it comes to demonstrating listening and building trust.

-81% of patients identifying as White reported that their provider listened to them.
-However, the proportion of people who reported top-box scores for listening fell for those identifying as Hispanic (71%), Black (73%), Native American (73%), Asian (74%), and Hawaiian/Pacific Islander (76%).
-Trust was higher in each group but followed a similar pattern.
+Almost 82% of patients and parents who identify as White reported that their provider listened to them.
+However, the proportion of providers who reported top-box scores for listening fell for those identifying as Hispanic (72%), Asian (74%), Native American (75%), Hawaiian/Pacific Islander (78%), and Black (79%).
+Trust was higher in each group, but followed a similar pattern across groups.